Dr. Sherri A. Mason

 My research group is poised at the forefront of research on plastic pollution within freshwater ecosystems, in general, and the Laurentian Great Lakes, more specifically.

-We hope to slowly build up an understanding of the types and abundance of plastics within the Great Lakes, laying the groundwork for important additional investigations into the degradation of the plastics, their penchant for adsorbing persistent organic chemicals, and their impact on aquatic organisms.
+We hope to slowly build up an understanding of the types and abundance of plastics within the Great Lakes and other freshwater systems, laying the groundwork for important additional investigations into their ecosystem impacts.

-In addition to the above current research projects, my background is in atmospheric kinetics and the impact of combustion emissions.
+In addition to the above, my background is in atmospheric kinetics and the impact of combustion emissions.
 As such my research group has previously conducted research projects on the impact of forest fires on atmospheric chemistry, computational model development, computational chemical analyses, smog chamber studies, food waste analyses and biogas production studies.

 Free, C. M., O. P. Jensen, S. A. Mason, M. Eriksen, N. J. Williamson, and B. Boldgiv, ‘High-levels of microplastic pollution in a large, remote, mountain lake,’ Marine Pollution Bulletin, 85, 156, 2014.